IMAGINARY/imaginary-web/sites/all/modules/mailchimp/modules/mailchimp_signup/README.txt

 * You may need to clear caches to make your blocks and pages appear

 Merge Fields
-You will see Merge Field options based on the configuration of your list through MailChimp.
+You will see Merge Field options based on the configuration of your list/audience through MailChimp.
 You can expose these merge fields to the end user to complete.
 These fields are automatically set to "required" or "optional" based on Mailchimp's merge field settings.